Nick Rees-Roberts

 Nick Rees-Roberts (born 1975) is a British-born author and French academic.
 He is Professor of Media, Culture and Communication at the Sorbonne Nouvelle University Paris, France.

 His research focuses on forms of visual representation in contemporary media culture and the creative industries, in particular fashion and film.

-His monographs to date, French Queer Cinema and Fashion Film, map new fields of critical inquiry.
+His monographs to date, French Queer Cinema, Fashion Film and Failure, all map new fields of critical inquiry.
 French Queer Cinema offered a comprehensive overview of LGBT and New Queer Cinema in France and was described as a "highly rewarding study that conveys genuine optimism about the current and future state of French gay/queer film.
 Fashion Film was praised for being "intellectually rigorous", "extremely intelligent, well researched and beautifully written".

+In Failure Rees-Roberts describes how fashion thrives on fame and success, capitalism and culture.
+The book argues that beneath the luster and hype, fashion is also inevitably about failure – an essential part of its history and evolution.
+Positing failure as a speculative way to rethink fashion, the author explores how forms of commercial failure within a capitalist framework might actually be productive.

 Biography

 Rees-Roberts grew up in Hertfordshire on the outskirts of London and was educated at St George's School, Harpenden.
 He read Modern Languages at Keble College, University of Oxford and completed a PhD in Media and Cultural Studies at the University of Sussex under the supervision of Professor Alan Sinfield.
 Between 2007 and 2016 he lectured in French Film Studies at the University of Bristol.
 In 2016, he was appointed Full Professor at the Sorbonne Nouvelle University, where he teaches in the Faculty of Arts and Media and is a member of the IRMECCEN research institute (Institut de recherche en Médias, Culture, Communication et Numérique).
 He is director of the Masters programme in Fashion and Creative Industries, in partnership with the École Duperré and L'Institut des Métiers d’Excellence LVMH (IME).